Greedy inference with structure-exploiting lazy maps: Numerical examples

-We discretize expectations appearing in the algorithm with $m=500$ Monte Carlo samples.
-In order not to waste work in the early iterations we use linear maps of rank $r=4$ for iterations $\ell=1,\ldots,5$.
-Then we switch to maps of degree $2$ and rank $r=2$ for the remaining iterations.
-The algorithm is terminated when it stagnates due the lack of precision provided by the $m$ samples; see Figure \ref{fig:ex:elliptic:convergence}.
+We greedily train a deeply lazy map using Algorithm~\ref{alg:LayersOfLazyMaps}, using triangular polynomial maps as the underlying transport (see Appendix~\ref{app:triangular-maps}).
+Expectations appearing in the algorithm are discretized with $m=500$ Monte Carlo samples.
+To not waste work in the early iterations, we use affine maps of rank $r=4$ for iterations $\ell=1,\ldots,5$.
+Then we switch to polynomial maps of degree $2$ and rank $r=2$ for the remaining iterations.
+This reflects the flexibility of the lazy framework; changes to the underlying transport class and the lazy rank of each layer are simple to implement.
+The algorithm is terminated when it stagnates after exhausting the expressiveness of the underlying transport class, and the precision of approximating the objective using $m$ samples; see Figure \ref{fig:ex:elliptic:convergence}.
 Randomly drawn realizations of $\kappab$ in Figure \ref{fig:ex:elliptic:log-kappa-realizations} resemble the generating field.
-We confirm our results generating an MCMC chain of length $10^4$ with \texttt{MH-pCN} and stepsize parameter $\beta=0.5$.
-The reported acceptance rate is $28.22\%$ with the worst, best and average effective sample sizes being $0.2\%$, $2.6\%$ and $1.5\%$ of the complete chain.
-For comparison, a direct application of \texttt{MH-pCN} with same $\beta$ leads to an acceptance rate $<0.4\%$.
-More details are provided in Appendix \ref{app:examples:elliptic}.